k10sj02/PlaceNameCleaner/README.md

 # ETL Pipeline for Place Name Standardization

-This project implements an ETL pipeline to audit, clean, and standardize census locality data.
+This project implements an ETL pipeline to audit, clean, and standardize location data.
 It utilizes web scraping (via BeautifulSoup) and fuzzy string matching (via RapidFuzz) to resolve inconsistencies across thousands of district records in the United Nations/UNICEF vaccination database.

 ## Pipeline Steps